tnichols217/notes/College/Additional Questions.md

 1. Help us understand how you might engage specific resources, opportunities, and/or communities here.
 We are curious about what these specifics are, as well as how they may enrich your time at Northwestern and beyond.
 (300 words)

 > [!para]
 > I am excited to take part in Northwestern's excellent research culture and sense of community.
-Whether I have hobbies in art, music, or computer science, I know that theres a pl
+Whether I have hobbies in art, music, or computer science, I know that there is a place at Northwestern for me.
+The sense of community and a common interest in wanting to grow yet have fun attracts me to

 # Washington U
 ## QB Supplement